-GNS Field Meetings and Indoor Meetings at Cirencester
+GNS Field Meetings

 The field meetings, unless stated below, will last about two hours and will be of general interest, including birds, botany, geology… whatever turns up.
 Stout footwear essential, and remember your hand-lens and binoculars.
 Post codes are sometimes provided to help satnav users get roughly to the right location, but please bear in mind that for rural locations these will only be approximate and you will still need to find the exact location from the grid reference.

 Sunday 25 March.11.00 to mid-afternoon.
 Cyril Hart Arboretum, Forest of Dean.
 A joint meeting for GNS and Bristol Naturalists’ Society members on the identification of conifers.
 Meet in the car park just south of Speech House Hotel (GL16 7EL) on the road to New Fancy viewpoint at SO621118.
 Bring lunch and suitable footwear, and your favourite tree book.
 The conifers key in Poland & Clement’s Vegetative Key to the British Flora will be used throughout the meeting – please bring a copy or contact email@example.com in advance for a pdf copy of the relevant 9 pages.
 Leaders Clare and Mark Kitchen 01453 810958.

 Saturday 14 April.
 10.00-12.00.
 Arle Grove.
 A small, former coppiced woodland donated to the GWT in 2009.
 Good ground flora and invertebrates.
 Recording meeting.
 Meet at the entrance to the wood, SO995217.
 Parking is along the roadside by the reserve, but is limited.
 Leader Des Marshall 07968 419813.